 However, if you choose not to appoint a professional executor, your executor will still be able to get legal advice at any stage of the process to help give their expertise if they are unsure of anything.
 If you would like any further information on professional executors, please call us for a free no obligation chat and we can answer any queries you may have.

-Can I change the executor to my Will?
+Can I change the executor of my will?

 You can change the executor at any time you wish by rewriting your Will.